 - 1. All patients with clinical indications of a spinal injury (such as focal neurologic deficit including paralysis) and/or with altered levels of consciousness (including those who are combative, confused, or intoxicated, i.e. patients who are unable to follow commands) must be immobilized with both a C-collar and a spinal immobilization device (e.g., spine board, KED, vacuum splint). - 2.
+Additionally pediatric trauma patients less than 3 years of age with a GCS of < 15 must be immobilized with both a C-collar and a spinal immobilization device (e.g. spine board, KED). - 3.
 Other alert trauma patients, including all those listed below, should have a c-collar placed and moved in-line as a unit to the cot.
-This is referred to as, "Move patients on hard things; transport on soft things." - Neck pain - Midline neck or spinal tenderness - Pain on motion of the neck - Age > 65 - High risk mechanism (high speed MVC, fall > 10 feet, axial loading injury) - Patients who are non-ambulatory (sitting, lying on ground) are to be moved in-line as a unit. - Patients who are ambulatory may ambulate to the cot, and then be assisted onto the cot in-line as a unit.
+This is referred to as, "Move patients on hard things; transport on soft things." - Neck pain - Midline neck or spinal tenderness - Pain on motion of the neck - Age ≥ 70 - High risk mechanism (high speed MVC, fall > 10 feet, axial loading injury) - Patients who are non-ambulatory (sitting, lying on ground) are to be moved in-line as a unit. - Patients who are ambulatory may ambulate to the cot, and then be assisted onto the cot in-line as a unit.